Another Great Trip from Phuket to Krabi

 (above) Krabi River View Hotel can be booked online here.
 There are some slightly more expensive rooms facing the river.
 Our room was decent enough and we got eggs, toast and bacon for breakfast :) The first afternoon we had no real plan, just relax and wander around Krabi Town, along the river.
 It's really quite pleasant, although it does lack the old town style of Phuket Town.
 But it has the river to make up for that!

-By the way, tours to Krabi can be booked with my friends at Easy Day Thailand.
+By the way, tours from Phuket to Krabi can be booked with my friends at Easy Day Thailand.

 (above) Black Crab statue by the river, Krabi Town.